 A leave of absence is a teacher absence of eleven (11) or more consecutive duty days, paid or unpaid.
-All requests for, extensions of, changes to, and returns from leaves shall be submitted on the appropriate form to the Human Resources Department.
-Such applications are not considered to be approved until reviewed and authorized by the Human Resources Department.
+All requests for, extensions of, changes to, and returns from leaves shall be submitted on the appropriate form to the Division of Human Resources.
+Such applications are not considered to be approved until reviewed and authorized by the Division of Human Resources.